Patricia Baker established multiple track-cycling records in her age group after taking a 20-year break from racing.

 To discover more about our Masters Games events, take a look at our upcoming events or follow us on social media

-Sport Events Health and Wellbeing
+Events Sport Health and Wellbeing

 Close